bbauska/ufo-mcdonald/README.md

 sample is small, that percentage is well above the population percentage who say they have seen UFOs, which suggests that perhaps astronomers may sight more UFOs than they report as such.
 Indeed, with the recent publication of Ref.
 7, further interesting information on that 1952 poll is now at hand.
 The contract astronomer wrote at that time (Ref.
 7, Rept.
-8), "...certainly another contributing factor to their desire not to talk about these things is their overwhelming fear of publicity.
+8), "certainly another contributing factor to their desire not to talk about these things is their overwhelming fear of publicity.
 One headline in the nation's papers to the effect that 'Astronomer Sees Flying Saucer' would be enough to brand the astronomer as questionable among his colleagues."
 Unfortunately, we scientists are by no means as open-minded and fearlessly independent as we are sometimes pictured.
 It is often quite